 Drop by to meet Ringo, Spartacus, Felix, Spot and friends!

 The Hurley Music Library is the largest music library in the Arkansas-Louisiana-Texas tri-state region.
 Our library houses a large collection of scores, compact disks, DVDs, videocassettes, and LPs (vinyl), as well as a comprehensive reference collection.
 Music books and journals are located in nearby Magale Library, the main library on campus.
 The Hurley Library Music also contains a music computer lab (including Finale notation software), listening carrels, a conference/class room, and a spacious reading room.

 The Hurley Music Library is used by wide range of constituents both at Centenary College and in the wider surrounding communities of Shreveport and Bossier City.
 In addition to servicing students and scholars, the Music Library provides a wealth of material of interest to museums, radio stations, newspapers, and magazines.

 The Music Library has several valued student staff members.
-The staff for 2013-14 includes Jaydon Dahlquist, Tyler Gardner, Olivia Gray, Julia Puac, Hunter Ward, and Brennan Williams.
+The staff for 2013-14 includes Jaydon Dahlquist, Tyler Gardner, Julia Puac, Hannah Rachal, Christian Roberson, and Logan Settoon.

 To access the online electronic card catalog click the link below:

 Thanks to the generosity of patrons, Hurley Music Library houses a number of Special Collections available for study and examination within the library: